 *Indigenous refers to the Original People of Turtle Island (North America) including First Nations, Metis and Inuit people of Canada as well as Native American, Native Alaskan, and Native Hawaiian people from the United States.

 Rise Awards in Resilient Leadership for Black Students (MBA)

 Awarded annually to a full-time student entering the MBA Program at the Ivey Business School.
 The award will be given to an equity-deserving student who self-identifies as Black and who demonstrates community leadership and academic achievement.
 Preference will be given to students who have demonstrated financial need.

 The majority of candidates will require some level of private financing to contribute to their MBA investment.
 We encourage you to explore the various bank loan options available.

-Ivey has developed the MBA Loan Program in partnership with a number of Canadian banks to create competitive loan packages for Ivey MBA candidates.
+Ivey Business School has developed the MBA Loan Program in partnership with a number of Canadian banks to create competitive loan packages for Ivey MBA candidates.